w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

 #### What limits are there to the number of cores?

 Successful tests were made with around 80 cores and 12-second block times for parachains.
 A single test validator set is able to validate 80 blockchains simultaneously.
-In theory a single Relay Chain should be able to support a few hundred cores.
+In theory a single relay chain should be able to support a few hundred cores.
 Optimizations to get closer to this theoretical limit will be developed and deployed continuously.